gia-uh/argo/README.md

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see [CONTRIBUTING.md](Contributing) for guidelines.

+Everyone is expected to follow the [CODE_OF_CONDUCT.md](Code of Conduct) when contributing to this project.

 ## License